astrodon/astrodon/readme.md

 - [ ] An optional cli to create and manage Astrodon projects
 - [ ] Support MacOS
 - [ ] Support Webview -> Deno messages
+- [ ] Fix https://github.com/tauri-apps/tauri/issues/3172 instead of relying in a fork

 ### 👩‍💻 Development
 Install the dependencies as indicated in [Tauri's Guide](https://tauri.studio/en/docs/getting-started/intro).